hall-lab/speedseq/README.md

 ###speedseq align

-`speedseq align` takes paired-end fastq sequences as input, and produces a duplicate-marked, sorted, indexed BAM file that can be processed with other SpeedSeq modules.
-Currently, `speedseq align` does not support single-end reads.
+`speedseq align` converts paired-end FASTQ sequences to a duplicate-marked, sorted, indexed BAM file that can be processed with other SpeedSeq modules.

 Internally, `speedseq align` runs the following steps to produce [three output BAM files](#output):

 1. Alignment with BWA-MEM
-   * Prior to alignment, run `bwa index genome.fasta` on the reference genome
 2. Duplicate marking with SAMBLASTER
 3. Discordant-read and split-read extraction with SAMBLASTER
 4. Position sorting with Sambamba